 The primary food of squirrels is nuts and you will find them in forests that consist of oaks, beech, butternut, walnuts, hickories, and other nut trees.
 The instinct to go after squirrels occurs in Dachshunds, Terriers and a broad group of dogs known as curs and feists which have been bred to do the job for hundreds of generations.

 The difference between a cur and a feist is the size, with a feist being smaller.
 These dogs have terrier ancestry to some degree.

 Purebred Dachshunds and Terriers are relatively new to the sport and training with experienced individuals and dogs are commonplace.
 A talented mountain cur usually requires little training.
 A cur with talent does the job automatically, or will quickly learn it by watching other dogs.

 There are many breeds of true curs – it seems as if a new breed appears every few years.
-The most popular cur breeds, though – mountain, American leopard, treeing Tennessee brindle and blackmouth – have their own breeder organizations that work to standardize and promote their dogs.
+The most popular cur breeds, though – the Mountain Cur, American leopard, treeing Tennessee brindle and Black Mouth Cur – have their own breeder organizations that work to standardize and promote their dogs.

 In the large, primarily rural sport of tracking and treeing dogs, squirrel dog hunting and trialing is far less developed and commercialized than coon dog and beagle trialing but is quickly growing into one of the most popular outdoor canine sports.

 History of the Squirrel Dog

 Our early pioneers brought their early cur/terriers with them from rat infested Great Britain.
 It was soon found that small game became a principal source of providing food as it was plentiful and it was what could be most easily harvested with the primitive weapons they had.